January 06, 2021

 If your employer is a non-subscriber, you won’t be able to file a workers’ comp claim to recover benefits.
 You will have to sue all responsible parties to recover compensation for the damages you suffered from your workplace injury.
 However, filing a lawsuit against all responsible parties will not automatically grant you compensation.
 You must prove that the responsible parties identified were negligent for your injuries.

-In addition to the personal injury lawsuit filed against construction company, construction site owners, or third-party contractors for negligence, there may be other potential claims, such as a claim against a manufacturer for a defective product that may have caused your injury.
+In addition to the personal injury lawsuit filed against the construction company, construction site owners, or third-party contractors for negligence, there may be other potential claims, such as a claim against a manufacturer for a defective product that may have caused your injury.

 Contact the attorneys at the Waldman Legal Group and we can help you identify the responsible parties and determine the type of claim that you should pursue against them.